This post may include affiliate links; see our disclosure policy.

 Here are a few questions and troubleshooting tips for making homemade fougasse:

-- Do I need a stand mixer for this recipe?
-It is not required, but it is much easier to make fougasse with a stand mixer.
-If not, you can knead the bread by hand, but it is a bit harder to work with (see the recipe below).
+- A stand mixer is not required, but it is much easier to make fougasse with one.
+You can knead the bread by hand, but it is a bit harder to work with.
+(See the recipe below.)

-- Why doesn’t my bread have the same leaf shape?
-You’ll need to make sure to separate the bread slashes before baking so that the shape is differentiated after baking.
+- To get that classic leaf shape, you’ll need to make sure to separate the bread slashes before baking so that the shape is differentiated after baking.

 Topping ideas

-Fougasse works well with toppings: the fougasse we ate in France had different types of cheeses and meats!
-Try adding sliced black olives, other types of cheese, sun dried tomatoes, roasted garlic, or even cured meats.
+Fougasse works well with toppings.
+The fougasse I ate in France had different types of cheeses and meats!
+Try adding sliced black olives, other types of cheese, sun-dried tomatoes, roasted garlic, or even cured meats.

 Storing leftovers